geoalchimista/chflux/README.rst

 Wu Sun (wu.sun@ucla.edu)

-PyChamberFlux (``chflux``) is a Python package to calculate trace gas fluxes from chamber enclosure measurements, which are routinely used in biosphere--atmosphere gas exchange studies.
+PyChamberFlux (``chflux``) is a Python package to calculate trace gas fluxes from chamber enclosure measurements.
+Chamber enclosure is a technique routinely used in biosphere--atmosphere gas exchange studies, for example, measuring leaf photosynthetic carbon uptake or soil respiration.

 Dependencies